Alessiorloreti/alessiorloreti.com/_posts/2016-07-01-LAX-&-Manhattan-Beach.markdown

 ![Lambo](https://c2.staticflickr.com/8/7367/27482857640_0c63b5870e_c.jpg){:class="blog-picture"}

 After the sunset, I walked back up to the Strand and explored the area on my skateboard.
-The sky was a vibrant rainbow of colors...blue, green, yellow, orange, red.
-I stopped and stared up at the palm trees and sky and thought it was very symbolic after the mass shooting that took place in Orlando earlier that day at the Pulse nightclub.
+The sky was a vibrant rainbow of colors...blue, green, yellow, orange, and red.
+I stopped and stared up at the palm trees in front of the sky and thought it was very symbolic after the mass shooting that took place in Orlando earlier that day at the Pulse nightclub.
 I sat for a couple minutes and took in the gorgeous landscape as the last light of the day faded away.

 ![Lambo](https://c2.staticflickr.com/8/7324/27368649090_231d9e9d44_c.jpg){:class="blog-picture"}